Crystalwarrior/KFO-Server/README.md

     - Makes you a Moderator.
 * **logout**
 	- Logs you out of the Moderator role.
-* **allow_iniswap**
-    - Changes the iniswap status in the current area.
-    - Even if iniswap at all is forbidden you can configure all-time allowed iniswaps in *iniswaps.yaml*
 * **announce** "message"
     - Sends a serverwide announcement
 * **area_list** "area list"